-A frayed or torn belt could rip apart in a collision and leave you with no protection.
+A frayed or torn belt could rip apart in an accident and leave you with no protection.
 Inspect the belt system periodically, checking for cuts, frays, or loose parts.
 Damaged parts must be replaced immediately.
 Do not disassemble or modify the system.
-Seat belt assemblies must be replaced after a collision if they have been damaged (i.e., bent retractor, torn webbing, etc.).
+Seat belt assemblies must be replaced after an accident if they have been damaged (i.e., bent retractor, torn webbing, etc.).
+2

-Rear Center Lap/Shoulder Belt Retractor Lockout (Four-Door Models Only)
+Rear Center Lap/Shoulder Belt Retractor Lockout - Four-Door Models Only